 An extraction plan covering Miniwall Panel's S2 and S3 was approved by DPIE in 2019.
-An extraction plan for Miniwall Panel S4 was submitted to DPIE in March 2020.
-An extraction plan for Miniwall S5 is proposed to be submitted to DPIE in June 2020.
+An extraction plan for Miniwall Panel S4 was approved by DPIE on 22 June 2020.
+An extraction plan for Miniwall S5 and Northern Pillar Area Extraction plan was submitted to RR in December 2020.
+This plan was approved by DPIE in .
 Plan 2 shows the existing and proposed mine development at the end of the MOP term.
 Secondary Extraction proposed in the MOP period is to be undertaken in the Fassifern seam below Lake Macquarie.
 Geotechnical design is undertaken to determine the secondary extraction geometries as a part of the Extraction Planning process.
 The first workings and secondary extraction geometries take into consideration overlying workings, surface features, subsidence, inrush potential, pillar creep and windblast.